-F. Application of Policy and Procedures
+C. Application of Policy and Procedures

-SSA and OCSE will adopt policies and procedures to ensure that each agency uses the information contained in their respective records or obtained from each other solely as provided in this agreement.
+SSA and OCSE will adopt policies and procedures to ensure that their respective agencies use the information contained in their respective records or obtained from each other solely as provided in this agreement.
 SSA and OCSE will comply with these guidelines and any subsequent revisions.